xmas-trees.jpg

 We strongly encourage families & couples to schedule a time in the early Fall, before the “rush” for Family Christmas pictures sets in.
 We do not allow photographers (professional or amateur) during our tree-sales days, as this has proven too disruptive and often dangerous to families who are looking for trees to cut.

-If interested in booking a session for the 2023 Season, please email [email protected]. $75/Hour.
-Payment must be received prior to the photo shoot.
+If interested in booking a session for the 2025 Season, please email [email protected].
+Sessions are priced at $100/Hour with a one (1) hour minimum.
+Payment must be received one week prior to the photo shoot.

 Directly across from The Butterfly House at 11500 Obee Road, Whitehouse, Ohio.